 If you’re going to move abroad by choice rather than for a job posting, it can seem overwhelming to view the sea of possibilities and narrow it down.
 The best countries to live in can vary a lot by person depending on what they like and don’t like.

 Some people use this as an excuse to not take action, others send me e-mails or leave blog comments asking for a short cut answer to “Where should I go?”

 When it comes to a big decision about living abroad though, it’s best to take some time and do some real research.
 Maybe even get some help.
 I’ve got a book you can check out for answers, with some consulting options for those who need it.
 The following is an excerpt from that book, with a process on how to get your list of living abroad options on paper.

 There are three main criteria most pros and cons about a destination fall into.
 There are head items, which are factual “must-have” factors you can easily substantiate from the comfort of your sofa with a laptop or tablet in hand.
 Then there’s the question of “What can you afford?”
-That one’s pretty cut and dry, once you have good information on the costs for basic living expenses and setting up residency.
-If you’re lucky to pull in $1,000 a month, head to Cambodia, Nepal, or Nicaragua.
+That one’s pretty cut and dry, once you have good information on the cost of living expenses and setting up residency.
+If you’re barely pulling in $1,000 a month, that’s going to narrow down your options.
+Head to Cambodia, Nepal, or Nicaragua.
 If money is no object, you can pretty much ignore this part and just look at the head and heart items.
 Most people fall somewhere in the middle though.